GoodLeap: Leadership

 Hayes Barnard is currently the Chairman and CEO.

 In December 2022, GoodLeap formed an advisory council made up of celebrities and business veterans, including Tony Gonzalez, Edward Norton, Shailene Woodley, and Jeff Immelt.

 As of December 2023 John Shrewsberry, former CFO of Wells Fargo, is chief financial officer.
 And Daniel Lotano, former president of EverBright, as chief strategy officer.

-Ownership structure

-The company offers consumers access to a variety of residential lending products including mortgages, solar financing and home improvement loans.
-As of 2023, the company has loaned more than $23 billion to over 380,000 households upgrading to sustainable power across 50 states.
-The default rate on their loans is less than 1%.
-The company is an approved seller-servicer of both government sponsored entities, Fannie Mae and Freddie Mac, and has raised over $2.25 billion in funding for its consumer finance loans.

 Controversies

 On July 23, 2008, Washington mortgage regulators announced plans to revoke Paramount Equity Mortgage's license and fine the company $500,000, alleging “deceptive lending practices.”
 These included charging and collecting unearned fees, charging consumers to buy down interest rates without actually reducing them, failing to make required disclosures, and presenting both state and federally mandated disclosures in a deceptive manner.
 The company and its three founders were named in the suit.
 The case ended in a settlement agreement that required the company to pay the state $253,366, provide $139,075 in restitution to 52 customers, change its advertising, address other issues, and allowed it to continue operations.

 As of 2024, dozens of litigation and arbitration cases are in process in which GoodLeap customers have alleged they were tricked into taking out onerous loans, were misled about the terms of the loans, or were signed up for a loan without their knowledge.

 On March 8, 2024 the Minnesota Attorney General filed suit against GoodLeap and three other lending companies (Sunlight Financial, Solar Mosaic, and Dividend Solar Finance—a subsidiary of Fifth Third Bank).
 The lawsuit alleges the lenders violated Minnesota state laws against deceptive trade practices, deceptive lending, and illegally high rates of interest.

 GoodLeap has terminated over 20 fraudulent liens and loans in Orleans Parish following investigations, and the company states it is committed to addressing customer concerns and improving transparency.